Frame an old mirror with barnwood

-So I thought of buying a fancy pants mirror at a store.
-But once I looked online for ideas, the concept looked relatively easy to make with some barn wood I had left over from the big haul.
+So I thought of buying a new fancier mirror at a store.
+But once I looked online for ideas, the concept looked relatively easy to make with some barn wood I had left over from THIS big barnwood haul.

-reclaimed wood with some long pieces the length of the mirror
+reclaimed barn wood that equalled the length of the mirror

 Top coat to protect chippy wood – I used Fusion Mineral Paint’s Tough Coat HERE